Minor in International Studies

 HIST 4032 Globalization in World History

-- Students cannot take more than two upper-division classes from the same department.
+Again, students cannot take more than two upper-division courses from the same department for the minor.

 Students must also select as one of their courses a 3000- or 4000-level seminar in a discipline other than their major to ensure that high level work in another field is being performed.
 Lecture-type courses do not meet this requirement.
 Representative seminar courses are listed below.
 Students may also use any relevant Travel Study course to fulfill the seminar requirement.
 Students may also choose seminar courses not listed below with prior permission of the INTS minor advisors.
 Please meet with an advisor for approval of individual courses.